 This markers was placed in 1981 by Crater Lake Chapter, the Eagle Point Historical Society, and descendants of the first person buried there, John Riley, who died in 1858.
 The marker is an entrance stone near the front gate.
 The cemetery is one of a number of smaller ones around Jackson County.
 It is on Riley Road about 1.3 miles north of Highway 140 near Eagle Point.

 The granite monument honors 15 men who blazed the Applegate Trail in 1856, including Jesse Applegate.
 Located south of the old Colver House, the marker is on the sidewalk in front of 160 S Main St, Phoenix.
 It was placed on Nov.
 9, 1921, by the Crater Lake and Mount Ashland Chapters of Daughters of the American Revolution.

 The marker is on the left front side of the church building at the northwest corner of D and 5th Streets, Jacksonville.
 It recognizes the "First church built in the Rogue Valley."
 The Methodist Episcopal Church, now St. Andrews Episcopal Church, dates back to 1854.
 The plaque was dedicated on the first Sunday of January 1932.

 Erected in 1939, the marker called attention to early travel by stagecoach from Jacksonville to Rock Point near Gold Hill.
 The 13-mile road is the oldest in Jackson County.
-In May 2003 the marker was moved to a county-built turnout and view point.
+In May 2003, the marker was moved to a county built turnout and view point.
 The marker reads "Along this road passed the early day travel of Oregon."
 Thomas R. Burnett, age 82, the stage coach driver for many years, attended the dedication in 1939.
 This marker has been vandalized.
 It was replaced with a granite marker and rededicated on October 5, 2018.